DefinedNet/nebula-docs/src/data/docs/en/nebula.md

 After a few months of fielding questions about how to get Nebula working it became clear that we needed to expand the official documentation for the project.

-Here is where you’ll find detail about each of the major components in Nebula’s architecture, how they fit together, and how to make them work best in a variety of environments and use cases.
+Here is where you'll find detail about each of the major components in Nebula's architecture, how they fit together, and how to make them work best in a variety of environments and use cases.

 ## Learning about Nebula